p2ppsr/coolcert/README.md

 ## The Cool People Certificate

-For this demo, CoolCert issues the Cool People Certificate to anyone who requests it, without performing any due dilligence or validation about who they are.
+For this demo, CoolCert issues the Cool People Certificate to anyone who requests it, without performing any due diligence or validation about who they are.
 In the real world, certifiers should have confidence that certificate subjects are authentic.
 The Certificate Type ID for the Cool People Certificate is `AGfk/WrT1eBDXpz3mcw386Zww2HmqcIn3uY6x4Af1eo=`.
 The certificate has a single field, `cool`, which is always `true`.

 Adapt this certificate issuance server to your own needs by adding a database with information you've verified, and issuing other types of certificates to people who've met your criteria for being certified.

-You can learn more about Authrite identity system [here](https://projectbabbage.com/authrite).

 ## Setting Up